 Business will equip you with the skills you need to progress into work or on to University.
 You will learn how to apply theory to factual situations, how to analyse problems, arrive at solutions, and how to evaluate business strategies.

 What can it lead to?

-Many of our business students’ progress onto University after leaving St Charles; just over 60% of A level Business students and approximately 70% of BTEC Business students go onto study a business related degree.
-This ranges from generic courses such as Business Studies and International Business Management to more focused ones such as Accounting and Finance, Marketing and Human Resources Management.
+Many of our business students’ progress onto University after leaving St Charles; just over 60% of A Level Business students and 70% of BTEC Business students go onto study a business related degree.
+This ranges from generic courses such as Business Studies and International Business Management to more specialised ones such as Accounting and Finance, Marketing and Human Resources Management.

 How is the course organised?

 Edexcel GCE in Business is structured into two themes in the first year: Students are introduced to business in Themes 1 and 2 through building knowledge of core business concepts and applying them to real life business contexts to develop a broad understanding of how businesses work.

 In year two breadth and depth of knowledge and understanding, with applications to a wider range of contexts and more complex business information, are developed in Themes 3 and 4, requiring students to take a more strategic view of business opportunities and issues.

 Students are encouraged to use an enquiring, critical and thoughtful approach to the study of business, to understand that business behaviour can be studied from a range of perspectives and to challenge assumptions.

 Students study the full A level and at the end of the two years the course will be assessed with three external examinations:

 This is a 2-hour paper which is worth 35% of the total qualification and draws on themes 1&4.